open/close all folders

 - Big Trouble: Puggy is presented as this, he doesn't look that impressive, but has carried heavy loads for most of his life, as seen in the climax when he removes three weightlifters from someone without visible exertion.

-- Pippi Longstocking is this, being a Super-Strong Child.
+- Pippi Longstocking: The titular character is this, being a Super-Strong Child.

 - Astra from Wearing the Cape looks like a teenage girl (she's actually just a petite adult) but is classified as one of the strongest Flying Brick Breakthroughs in the world.